-The Initiative is responsible for the implementation of the President's Executive Order 13515 dated October 14, 2009.
+The Initiative is responsible for the implementation of the President's Executive Order 13515, dated October 14, 2009.
 Its purpose is to develop, monitor, and coordinate executive branch efforts to improve the quality of life of AAPIs through increased participation in federal programs.
 The Initiative is housed at the Department of Education but its scope is government-wide.

-If you are interested in applying, please send a statement that describes (1) one issue that affects the AAPI community, (2) a strategy that you would implement at the Initiative to address that issue, and (3) the organizations and/or federal agencies with whom you would collaborate and why.
+- A written statement that describes (1) an issue that affects the AAPI community on a national level, (2) a strategy that you would implement at the Initiative to address that issue, and (3) the organizations and/or federal agencies with whom you would collaborate and why.
 The statement should be no more than one page, single-spaced.

 - July 29 for Fall 2016 session (Aug-Dec)